alan-turing-institute/rds-course/coursebook/modules/m2/overview.md

     - e.g. collection skewed towards/against single demographic
 - badly designed capture/missed variables (e.g. missing q in survey, leading q)
 - data storage (perhaps incorporate into data access subsection)?
+- Pipelines/best practice for stitching pre-processing together in a reproducible way (and ability to appply pipeline to new data)

 outstanding for hands on: